 - Price to rent per m² – €8.50

 It’s the most high-end resort on the Costa de la Luz/ Costa del Sol and on par with next-door Marbella.
-But unlike its glitzy neighbour, Sotogrande does luxury discreetly and low-key.
-Good amenities as well as world-class golf courses, polo fields and marina.
+But unlike its glitzy neighbor, Sotogrande does luxury discreetly and low-key.
+Good amenities, as well as world-class golf courses, polo fields, and the marina.
 Busier in the summer months and with a small permanent expat population.

 - Price to buy per m² – €2,449